genesis-ai-dev/shared-state-store/README.md

 ### Setting a State Value

-To set a state value, use the command `multiExtensionState.setState` with a key and value.
+To set a state value, use the command `sharedStateStore.setState` with a key and value.
 This will store the value in the global state, accessible by any extension.

 ### Getting a State Value

-To retrieve a state value, use the command `multiExtensionState.getState` with the key of the value you want to retrieve.
+To retrieve a state value, use the command `sharedStateStore.getState` with the key of the value you want to retrieve.
 This will return the value associated with the key from the global state.

 ### Registering a Listener for State Changes

-To listen for changes to a specific state value, use the command `multiExtensionState.registerListener` with a key and a callback command.
+To listen for changes to a specific state value, use the command `sharedStateStore.registerListener` with a key and a callback command.
 Whenever the specified state value changes, your callback command will be executed.

 ### Utilizing Returned Values from Activation Function